trinodb/trino/docs/src/main/sphinx/connector/hive-azure.rst

   * - ``hive.azure.wasb-access-key``
     - The decrypted access key for the Azure Blob Storage

-ADLS Gen2 / ABFS Storage
+ADLS Gen2 / ABFS storage
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To connect to ABFS storage, you may either use the storage account's access